 Things can get a little overwhelming when deciding which checking, savings or money market account is best for your specific situation.
-The good news is that, with all the options, finding an account that fits just about every type of need, is easier than ever.
+One of the most important things people look for is convenience and good interest rates.
+The good news is that, with all the options, finding a bank account that fits just about every type of need is now easier than ever.

 As another example, if you want to be able to go into a local branch and speak with someone in person, then you can cross online banks, which can offer higher returns, off the list and focus on brick and mortar banks with branches local to you.